Undergraduate Research Fellowship Programme (URFP)

 ECON4294 Dissertation (12 credits)

-Candidates may write a dissertation under the supervision of faculty members of the Faculty.
+Candidates may write a dissertation under the supervision of faculty staff of the School.
 Topics offered may vary from year to year, depending on the research interests of the lecturer.
 A satisfactory dissertation may be offered in lieu of two written papers in the Examination.

 |Prerequisites:||ECON2210 Intermediate microeconomics; and|